IngredientsInc/osticket-prereqs/README.md

 43\.
 To make sure IIS is working, go to a browser and type "127.0.0.1".
-If it shows a blue page and does not return an error it worked!
+If it shows a blue page and does not return an error then you will know you’ve succeeded.

 ![](https://ajeuwbhvhr.cloudimg.io/colony-recorder.s3.amazonaws.com/files/2023-11-02/d35a95d6-50a1-43cb-b0dc-1793a0479a2c/screenshot.jpeg?tl_px=0,0&br_px=1719,961&force_format=png&width=1120.0)

-<h2>Installing prerequisites</h2>
+<h2>Installing Prerequisites</h2>

 44\.
 Open File Explorer